Creating New Master Templates

 Once the assets have been added select the Upload button

-You will then see a status of the file upload to confirm once everything has been ingested into the platform.
+As the files upload you will see the % uploaded of each file.
 Once they have all uploaded, click finish to return to the file tree.

 Note: All automation assets are located within the automation folder.
 There is no need (or ability) for additional subfolders to be uploaded or created.